 This means that the products aren't very strong, and certainly not on a par with a hash brownie from an Amsterdam cafe.

-No. Recreational smoking currently remains illegal.
-It's important to remember this if Somchai offers you a joint at a party.
+Yes, but smoking in public can still be considered a public nuisance, so it's important to remember this if Somchai offers you a joint at a party.